Ricardo Rosales (footballer): Club career

 On 2 August 2018, Rosales went to Primera B Metropolitana with All Boys.
 His first appearance arrived on 24 August versus Fénix, coming off the bench in place of Cristián Sánchez.

+In 2021, he played for Unión San Felipe.
+The next season, he switched to Deportes Puerto Montt.

+In March 2024, Rosales returned to Argentina and joined Huracán Las Heras.
+Back to Chile, he joined Provincial Osorno of the Segunda División Profesional in June of the same year.

 International career

 Born in Argentina, Rosales is of Chilean descent and holds both passports.
 In 2013, Rosales trained with the Argentina U20s ahead of the 2013 South American Youth Championship; though didn't make the official squad.